 ANSI Role-Based Access Control (INCITS 359)

 There’s more to compliance than assigning users to groups and applying ACL policies within directories or databases.
 RBAC systems provide selective role activation and deactivation, role hierarchies, and constraints over separation of duty.
 The RBAC component provides APIs to add, update, delete and search the directory data.
-Fortress gives you everything you need to exploit the full power of this ANSI specification.
+Apache Fortress gives you everything you need to exploit the full power of this ANSI specification.